dermasmid/python-exterminator/README.md

 try:
     main_function()
 except:
-    # do some stuff of you own...
+    # do some stuff of your own...
 ```